germanattanasio/your-celebrity-match/README.md

     `http://localhost:3000/celebrities/syncdb`

     The celebrities are not added by default.
 Hence the above step is recommended.
 Refer #Celebrities section below for more information.
+    When running in bluemix make sure the environment variable `DEMO` is set to `0`.
 1. You can add additional celebrities to the database as long as they are verified, have at least 10,000 followers, and have over 1,000 tweets.
 To add another celebrity, make a POST request to:

 	```